 Wintering: The wintering grounds are divided between Denmark, The Netherlands and Belgium, but the exchange between sites in the wintering areas is highly dynamic, depending on several factors such as weather conditions, levels of disturbance and food availability on the staging grounds (Fig. 3).
 In Denmark their numbers peak during October, but some flocks (increasingly over recent years) may stay behind and remain throughout the winter, depending on snow cover.
-In the Netherlands numbers peak during October-November, after which the majority migrate on to the Oostkustpolders, Flanders in Belgium (Kuijken & Meire 1987, 1996; Meire & Kuijken 1991; Meire et al. 1988).
-Pinkfeet show a high site fidelity for this part of the coastal Polders, with only occasional occurrence in the IJzer valley in some winters.
+In the Netherlands numbers peak during October-November, with geese showing a high degree of site fidelity to a relatively confined area in Friesland and in the Vlaardingen area in SW Holland, after which the majority migrate on to the Oostkustpolders, Flanders in Belgium (Kuijken & Meire 1987, 1996; Meire & Kuijken 1991; Meire et al. 1988).
+Pinkfeet show high site fidelity for this part of the coastal Polders, with only occasional occurrence in the IJzer valley in some winters.
 In the Oostkustpolders numbers peak during December-early January, followed by an early and fast northwards migration (Kuijken et al. 2005; Kuijken & Verscheure 2008).
-In mild winters the majority move northwards to Denmark during January and in February-March the population is concentrated along the west coast of Denmark (Madsen et al. 1999).
+In mild winters the majority move northwards directly from Belgium to Denmark during January and in February-March the population is concentrated along the west coast of Denmark (Madsen et al. 1999).
 In harsh winters (e.g. 1996) significant numbers can return from early spring staging in Denmark to Flanders (Kuijken & Verscheure 2007).
 Pinkfeet occur in small numbers (in tens or hundreds) along the German Wadden Sea coast line (H. Kruckenberg pers. comm.) as well as in Mecklenburg where they mix with flocks of Bean Geese Anser fabalis and White-fronted Geese Anser albifrons (T. Heinecke pers. comm.).
 Historically pinkfeet wintered in large numbers along the German Wadden Sea coasts and on some islands; however the sites were abandoned during the 1950s-1970s (Prokosch 1984).